microsoft/vscode-azureappservice/README.md

       > NOTE: Currently only 'node' runtimes support this feature.
   * If you select 'Never show again,' the `appService.showBuildDuringDeployPrompt` vscode setting will be set to `false` and you will no longer be prompted for this project.
 Delete this setting or set it to `true` to re-enable the prompt.

-  ### Zipdeploy Configuration Settings
+### Zip Deploy Configuration Settings

 * `appService.zipGlobPattern`
   * Uses a glob pattern to define which files to be included in the deployment.
 The default value is '**/*'.

 * `appService.zipIgnorePattern`
   * Uses a glob pattern to define which files to be excluded from the deployment.
 The default value is [] which doesn’t exclude any files/folders.

 * For example, you might want to exclude the 'node_modules' folder from the deployment to speed up the Zip file creation and uploading.
 In this case, you will need the following setting:
   * `"appService.zipIgnorePattern: ['node_modules{,/**}']"`
   * And in order to have the web app run the proper deployment command to install the npm packages, you need to have the following Application Setting on your site or in a '.deployment' file at the root of your repo:
     * `SCM_DO_BUILD_DURING_DEPLOYMENT=true`